Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 Segregated funds in Canada enjoy Assuris Protection.
 A not-for-profit organization, Assuris offers protection to policyholders if their life and health insurance company becomes insolvent or bankrupt.

-In the unlikely event of your insurance provider failing, Assuris will pay you at least 85% of your segregated fund’s guaranteed amount.
-If the guaranteed amount is not more than $60,000, policyholders will retain the entire amount.
+In the unlikely event of your insurance provider failing, Assuris will pay you at least 85% of your segregated fund's guaranteed amount.
+Policyholders will retain the entire amount if the guaranteed amount is not more than $60,000.

 Can I designate beneficiaries for my segregated funds?

-Yes, you can (and should) name a beneficiary for your segregated funds.
-Because a segregated fund is technically an insurance product, the owner can designate one or more beneficiary.
-If you name a beneficiary other than the estate, the funds will be paid directly to the beneficiary after your death instead of going through probate — which at times can be expensive and time-consuming.
+You can (and should) name a beneficiary for your segregated funds.
+Because a segregated fund is technically an insurance product, the owner can designate one or more beneficiaries.
+Suppose you name a beneficiary other than the estate.
+In that case, the funds will be paid directly to the beneficiary after your death instead of going through probate — which can sometimes be expensive and time-consuming.